-10. What am I loosing as my parents get older and are less able to be there for me?
+10. What am I losing as my parents get older and are less able to be there for me?
 (What are my grief points?)

 —What do I wish they did for me and long for that will likely never happen?

-When I think back on my parents decline and deaths, it was a fast process.
+When I think back on my parents’ decline and deaths, it was a fast process.
 For many it is a slow decline.
 In all scenarios losses are different, based on so many factors.
 Begin to consider what these factors are for you.
 In this changing process, I encourage you to welcome the love and the freedom of Jesus for all of you.
 This is not easy.
-We were not designed to die and yet I firmly believe God is and does redeem even in the most painful places.
+We were not designed to die, and yet I firmly believe God does redeem even in the most painful places.